barumau/PanGlobish/README.md

-# PanGlobish language documentation
+# Panglo language documentation

 ### Contents

-This is a location for the base documentation about PanGlobish, a helping language for international communication that is designed to be simple, neutral and evenly global.
+This is a location for the base documentation about Panglo, a helping language for international communication that is designed to be simple, neutral and evenly global.

 #### Locations

-This website is available online at http://www.kupsala.net/PanGlobish
+This website is available online at http://www.kupsala.net/panglo

 All plain text files are stored in a Git version control repository in GitHub at https://github.com/barumau/PanGlobish